 Mandy also has experience in writing manuscripts and published during her time in academia.

 Outside of work, Mandy enjoys keeping fit, horse riding, photography and socialising with friends over the odd glass of Prosecco!
 She is also kept very busy watching her two girls on the track and field, and driving them and their ponies to horse riding events.

 Emma Boulton is the Project Manager for Tolley Health Economics Ltd.

 Initially joining the company in 2011 as the Office Manager her role has increased and after studying for the APM Introduction to Project Management qualification became the Project Manager in February 2014.

 Prior to joining Tolley Health Economics, Emma had over 10 years’ experience within an office environment, previously working as an Executive Personal Assistant for Rolls Royce and the Nationwide Building Society at Senior Director level.

 Outside of work, Emma and her husband like to explore the beautiful countryside of Wales on their motorbike, weather permitting!

 Marie Hutchinson is the Office Manager for Tolley Health Economics Ltd.

 Marie is primarily responsible for the effective day to day running of the business, covering project administration, contracts, invoicing and travel.
-Marie has become more involved with the financial side of the business and is currently studying towards an AAT accounting qualification.
+Marie has become more involved with the financial side of the business and is currently studying towards an accounting qualification.